This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 The identity

-is not the least bit surprising.
+is not the least bit surprising in

-Since the metric tensor
+the sense that since the metric tensor can

-can be expressed in terms of the covariant basis , we
+be expressed in terms of the covariant basis , we

-fully expected to find the expression for the derivatives of the former, i.e. ,
+fully expected to find the expression for the derivatives of the former in terms of the derivatives

-somewhat surprising is that this relationship can be reversed: the Christoffel symbol can be
+of the latter.
+What may be at least somewhat surprising is that this relationship can be reversed:

-expressed in terms of the derivatives of the metric tensor.{}
+the Christoffel symbol can be expressed in terms of the derivatives of the metric tensor.{}

 To remove the sense of surprise, let us think of the identity